Lantapan: Tourism

 Barangay Kaatuan is also home to 8 conjoint water falls: 7 water falls pouring its contents onto another water falls.
 This conjoint waterfall is supplied by the Kulasihan River, and situated five kilometers from the barangay proper of Kaatuan called Block 2.

 Infrastructure

 Health services

 The rural health unit (RHU) maintains one central health unit and 14 barangay health stations.
 The RHU provides medical, dental, family planning and laboratory services.
-Recently, it has started to provide special care and rehabilitation to malnourished children.
+It provides special care and rehabilitation to malnourished children.
 One privately owned clinic for urgent care on minor cases and two registered mini-pharmaceutical stores are found in the Poblacion.

 Water

 Potable water is distributed through individual installations of 3,958 households.
-A feasibility study is being developed for the establishments of an improved and modern water system for Lantapan which entails tapping the Kulasihan and Songco water sources for an estimated flow of 45,018.168 cubic meter per hour.
+A feasibility study is being developed for the establishments of an improved and modern water system for Lantapan which entails tapping the Kulasihan and Songco water sources for an estimated flow of 45,018.168 cubic meters per hour.